Home > Camping

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-For this round up, we toted these string lights from the frontcountry to the backcountry, stringing them up in campsites in national parks and remote outposts alike.
-We illuminated our rigs on overlanding get-togethers and cast a useful light on camp kitchens across the country to whittle down on what exactly makes a good string light.
-We focused on important functional differences in brightness, battery life, durability, and weight, and each light passed through the gauntlet of our unique testing regimen.
+For this roundup, we toted these string lights from the frontcountry to the backcountry, stringing them up in national parks and remote outposts alike.
+We illuminated our rigs while overlanding, and cast light on camp kitchens to whittle down what exactly makes a good string light.
+We focused on functional differences in brightness, battery life, durability, and weight, and each light passed through the gauntlet of our unique testing regimen.

 The Best Camping String Lights of 2024